simonagren/simonagren.github.io/content/posts/2019-02-07--sp-starter-footer/index.md

 ![spstarter](./default-front-page-contoso.png)

 I have been getting some questions about how to resolve some of the issues with the footer and links in the SharePoint Starter Kit, so I decided to quickly document some of the findings here in a post.
-That way it's easily accessible to others.
+That way it is easily accessible to others.

 If you haven't checked out the SharePoint Starter Kit, I suggest you do that.
 It's basically a joint effort by representatives from Microsoft, the PnP core team and the community to make a really nice base for a modern intranet solution.